brimshot/quickPatterns/README.md

 ### Basic setup

-quickPatterns uses the [FastLED](link) library which must be installed on your system first.
+quickPatterns uses the [FastLED](link) library which must be installed on your system first, and this document assumes you are familiar with the basics of using FastLED

 At the top of your file declare an array of LEDs as you would in any FastLED based sketch